Advice on how public bodies can support the Homes for Ukraine scheme.

 Local authority costs will be met from the tariff but, in some instances, for example where local authority areas are seeing significant numbers of arrivals into hotels, additional funding will be available.
 Local authorities should keep a record of associated expenditure.

 The Welsh Government aims to ensure that the stay in hotels is as short as possible.
-We want to be as flexible as possible about arrangements Local authorities may want to put in place locally for arrivals in hotels with hosting or other accommodation options.
+We want to be as flexible as possible about arrangements local authorities may want to put in place locally for arrivals in hotels with hosting or other accommodation options.
 This will work alongside the centralised process for matching offers of accommodation across Wales.
-Our priority remains moving people out of Welcome Centres and any hosting and other accommodation offers for this process should still be made to the UkraineWC.MoveOn@gov.wales mailbox.
+Our priority remains moving people out of initial accommodation and any hosting and other accommodation offers for this process should still be made to the UkraineresponseQueries@gov.wales mailbox.

 Process for placement in initial accommodation

-- CTM source emergency accommodation hotel options.
+- CTM sources hotel and caravan park options.
 Preliminary booking is undertaken and Welsh Government notified.
-Welsh Government checks with Local authority prior to confirming booking and informs relevant Local authority if a booking is confirmed.
+Welsh Government checks with local authority and other relevant agencies prior to confirming booking and informs relevant local authority if a booking is confirmed.
+The sourcing of this accommodation is dependent on room need; demand has significantly reduced in the latter part of 2022 as there are fewer new arrivals and move-on increases.
+Welsh Government will, therefore, work with all relevant authorities to close hotels over a managed six-week period.
 Timescale: Immediate.

 - Contact Centre provides support to Ukrainian arrivals to help people get information about accommodation, the interpretation service and the Nation of Sanctuary website.
 Timescale: Prior to arrival.